genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 ];
 ```

-To stop automatic generation of columns we need to add `only-template-col-defs` attribute to the zero-ag-grid.
+To stop automatic generation of columns, you need to add the `only-template-col-defs` attribute to the zero-ag-grid.

-Then we use [repeat](https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive) directive to include all the columns from our column config array
+Then use the [repeat](https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive) directive; this includes all the columns from our column config array.

 ```typescript {4,10-12} title="home.template.ts"